Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 **A5**: Since the quantities of this project are too large, so this request is not in our reach by now.
 If you have such ideas, you can make a derivative font version of the project with your requirements.

-**Q6**: Why is there no Complex Text Layout (CTL) in this font?
+**Q6**: Why is there no Complex Text Layout (CTL) and/or Ideographs Variation Selectors (IVSs) in this font?

-**A6**: Because the use of fonts in this project focuses on pragmatic tool fonts, that is, they are not responsible for typesetting but only for display, similar to [Noto Unicode](https://github.com/MY1L/Unicode/tree/main/NotoUnicode) developed by [My1l](https://github.com/MY1L), [Unifont](https://unifoundry.com/unifont).
-Using CTL to typeset and display these languages and/or scripts is outside the coverage of this project, similarly, Ideographs Variation Selector (IVS) is not within the scope of this project.
-If you have such ideas, you can make a derivative font version of the project for your own needs.
+**A6**: The fonts of this project orientate themselves as pragmatic tool fonts, that is they are not responsible for precise typesetting but only for display (see [Noto Unicode](https://github.com/MY1L/Unicode/tree/main/NotoUnicode) developed by [My1l](https://github.com/MY1L) and [Unifont](https://unifoundry.com/unifont)).
+Using CTL to typeset and display these scripts, and displaying regional variation ideographs other than the CN variant using IVSs is OUTSIDE the coverage of the project.
+If you have such ideas, you can produce derivation fonts of this project by yourself if in need.

 ## Support us
 "Without the accumulation of half-steps, a thousand miles cannot be covered."
 It's a difficult and long project, so if you would like to support us, we would like to express our sincere thanks!
 Your donation will help the project to develop better.
 You can also contribute in other ways, such as helping to check for wrong glyphs, suggesting improvements to abominable glyphs, etc.